-If your favorite runs take you over the rocks and roots of a single-track winding through the forest, a solid trail shoe will keep your feet protected from sharp objects and added stability in the sole can help prevent ankle rolls.
+If your favorite runs take you over the rocks and roots of a single-track winding through the forest, a model from our best trail running shoes review will keep your feet protected from sharp objects and added stability in the sole can help prevent ankle rolls.
 These options are our go-to's for trail running:

 Salomon S/Lab Ultra 3